MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

    public static void drawCustom(byte[] target, int x, int y) {

-      // retrieve the Graphics Engine instance
+      // Retrieve the Graphics Engine instance
       LLUIDisplay graphicalEngine = LLUIDisplay.Instance;

-      // synchronize the native function with the Graphics Engine synchronized (graphicalEngine) {
+      // Synchronize the native function with the Graphics Engine synchronized (graphicalEngine) {

-         // retrieve the Front Panel instance of the MicroUI GraphicsContext (the destination) MicroUIGraphicsContext gc = graphicalEngine.mapMicroUIGraphicsContext(target);
+         // Retrieve the Front Panel instance of the MicroUI GraphicsContext (the destination) MicroUIGraphicsContext gc = graphicalEngine.mapMicroUIGraphicsContext(target);

-         // ask to the Graphics Engine if a drawing can be performed on the target if (gc.requestDrawing()) {
+         // Ask to the Graphics Engine if a drawing can be performed on the target if (gc.requestDrawing()) {

-            // retrieve the drawer for the GraphicsContext (by default: DisplayDrawer) UIDrawing drawer = getUIDrawer(gc);
+            // Retrieve the drawer for the GraphicsContext (by default: DisplayDrawer) UIDrawing drawer = getUIDrawer(gc);

-            // call UIDrawing function
+            // Call UIDrawing function
             MyDrawer.Instance.drawSomething(gc, x, y);
          }
       }